tylerhimes/tylerhimes.github.io/_posts/2023-05-02-causal-impact.md

 tags: [Causal Impact Analysis, Python]
 ---

-In this project we use Causal Impact Analysis to analyse & understand the sales uplift of customers that joined the new "Delivery Club" campaign!.
+In this project we use Causal Impact Analysis to analyze and understand the sales uplift of customers that joined the new "Delivery Club" campaign!

-# Table of contents
+# TABLE OF CONTENTS

 - [00.
 Project Overview](#overview-main)
     - [Context](#overview-context)